 – Forming Consciences for Faithful Citizenship, USCCB, 2007

 Advocacy opportunities relating to issues of social justice (e.g., health care reform, immigration, welfare reform, environmental issues) are made available throughout the year to parishioners.

 Offering of Letters – St. Raphael advocates for the poor and hungry through its annual Bread for the World Letter Writing Campaign.
 Each year the campaign focuses on one global or national hunger issue and policy.

 You can join us in advocating for the poor and hungry by staying after Mass and writing a “5-minute” letter to your Senator or Congressperson, asking them to support the current hunger issue/legislation.

-St. Raphael’s annual Letter Writing Campaign takes place in May of every year.
+St. Raphael’s annual Letter Writing Campaign takes place in April or May every year.

 Time Commitment: 30 minutes

 Contact: Barry O’Donnell at (630) 615-7613 or email@example.com